beveradb/sonoff-lan-mode-homeassistant/README.md

 - Sonoff S26
 - Sonoff S85
 - Sonoff T1 UK/US/EU 1 Gang
-- S30
+- Sonoff S30
+- Sonoff S31 Lite
 - Sonoff Basic
 - Sonoff RF
-- Slampher
+- Sonoff Slampher
 - Sonoff SV
 - Sonoff Touch EU/US
-- S31 Lite
-- 1 Channel Inching/Self-locking Mode Wifi wireless Switch 5V/12V
-- Inching/Self-locking Wifi Wireless Switch 5V
-- Any other eWeLink-compatible device running firmware version 1.8.0 or later
+- Any other Sonoff / eWeLink device running firmware version 1.8.0 or later

 ## What is LAN Mode?
 Since mid 2018, the firmware Itead have shipped with Sonoff devices has provided a feature called "LAN Mode" which allows the device to be controlled directly on the local network using a WebSocket connection on port 8081.